AttaKenn/cicd-on-aws/README.md

 > **Warning:** Trying this Project in your own AWS account will incur cost.
 If you are going to attempt this project in your own AWS account, make sure to delete all the stacks when you are done.
 The main stack deletion will fail because of non-empty S3 buckets, on the other hand other resources within the stack will be terminated/deleted.
 Just empty those S3 buckets (CacheBucket & ArtifactBucket) from the S3 console page and delete the stack again.
-Next, go to CloudWatch > Logstream Groups and delete the logstreams.
+Next, go to CloudWatch > Logs > Log Groups and delete the Log groups.
 I've got you covered too if you can't try this project in your own AWS account, just keep reading ;)

 The project includes two CloudFormation templates: